 - 6If you live outside of Canada, send earlier.Santa can't guarantee the letter will get to you before Christmas.Advertisement

 Questions and Answers

-I need a letter about a blessing for somebody else letter sample please?
+I need a letter with a blessing for someone else's letter sample, please.

-Like, I don't want a gift, I want somebody else to get a gift as in a home, a job, a spouse, etc. I have tried: All websites but nothing.
-I think it was caused by: I don't know maybe not a job
+Like, I don't want a gift.
+Instead, I want somebody else to get a gift as in a home, a job, a spouse, etc. I have tried: All websites but nothing.
+I think it was caused by: I don't know, maybe not a job

 In All His Glory,